Sign up to receive updates from us regarding the Technovation Challenge and other Code Savvy Experiences:

-We do not sell, share, or rent our email addresses to anyone outside of the Code Savvy or Iridescent non-profit organizations.
+We do not sell, share, or rent our email addresses to anyone outside of the Code Savvy or Technovation[MN].

-If you have a girl interested in participating in 2017/2018, please gather the support of a teacher at her school.
+If you have a girl interested in participating, please gather the support of a teacher at her school.
 We encourage you to visit the Resources for Girls

 PROBLEM WE ARE TRYING TO SOLVE

 Our primary goal is to give girls confidence in computer science and entrepreneurship.
-We provide girls with a safe all girls community which helps them feel like they belong in the technical world.
-We provide a platform for girls to pair with professional female role models who can inspire and encourage them.
-Each year we host an app development challenge where girls from all over the world compete to create the most innovative mobile app.
+We provide girls with a safe all-girls community which helps them feel like they belong in the technical world.
+We provide a platform for girls to pair with professionals who can inspire and encourage them.
+Each year we host a technology development challenge where girls from all over the world compete to create the most innovative mobile app.

-As always, all Technovation[MN] events are free to participate in thanks to our gracious donors, sponsors and corporate partners.
+As always, all Technovation[MN] events are free to participate in thanks to our gracious donors, sponsors,

-In Technovation, girls work in teams to develop innovative mobile apps that solve problems in their local communities.
-Girls are supported by an advisor at their school or community site, as well as women mentors from the technology industry who teach them the basics of coding, user-interface design, market research and entrepreneurship.
-The program culminates in a World Pitch event each spring, where regional finalists compete to win $10,000 in funding for their app.
+In Technovation Girls, girls work in teams to develop innovative mobile apps that solve problems in their local communities.
+Girls are supported by their school or community site, as well as mentors from the technology industry who teach them the basics of coding, user-interface design, market research,

-Privacy of the girls is very important to us and we go through great lengths to ensure our data is secure.
-Information will not be shared outside of Technovation[MN], Code Savvy or Iridescent.
+Privacy of the girls is very important to us and we go to great lengths to ensure our data is secure.
+Information will not be shared outside of Code Savvy.
 A photo release is offered during registration.